gjtorikian/Neverball-ME/README.md

 Neverball ME, or "mobile edition," is the first public forray onto mobile platforms.
 This port is entirely for Android devices.
 It's currently in beta, and not yet available on the Android Market.
 The basic gameplay is functioning, but some of the graphics are a little warped, and the touchscreen interaction can sometimes be difficult.

+Neverball ME is only available for Android devices running 2.1 (Eclair) and above.

 # How to Build

+If you just want to play the game without installing it, you can!
+Simply type `adb install -r project/bin/MainActivity-debug.apk`.
+If you don't have `adb` installed, you could try emailing the .apk to your Gmail account, opening that attachment from your phone, and installing it there.

 Neverball depends on SDL 1.2, so you should first familiarize yourself with [pelya's most awesome port for Android](https://github.com/pelya/commandergenius).
 Do _everything_ his readme says.

 Technically speaking, parts of pelya's port is provided in this fork.
 I have made additional modifications specific to Neverball ME.
 All you really ever need to do here is run `sh build.sh` and you should be good to go.
 You'll need ant, the Android SDK, the Android NDK, and everything else pelya's port requires if you intend to build the game.

-Neverball ME is only available for Android devices running 2.1 (Eclair) and above.
-To install the game, simply type `adb install -r project/bin/MainActivity-debug.apk`.

 I will try to keep this project as closely matched to pelya's SDL updates, as well as the continued updates to the official Neverball package.